zuozhenggh/learning-library/analytics-library/redbull-map/build-geojson/build-geojson.md

 - Use of a GeoJSON code generation tool or can browse to https://geojson.io/

-## Task 1: Create LineStrings of Circuit Zandvoort
+## Task 1: Create LineStrings that represent sectors of Circuit Zandvoort

 1. Go to <https://geojson.io/>